thepok/Pillars-of-Financial-Wisdom/README.md

 invest without forecasts (Exceptions only if you are a leading expert in the topic you are investing in)

-don't double up on bad trades
+don't double up on bad trades DDBT

+## Tailrisk is real Risk
+* DDBT

 ## Can't reliable beat the market, exept with Factor Etfs
 * * Value.